Plan less, experience more

 Define

-πŸ’Ž1.
-Find a way to create a simple and user-friendly travel app with recommendations approved or made by locals
+1. Create a simple, user-friendly travel app with recommendations approved or made by

-πŸ’Ž2.
-Minimise the time ⏰ that users spend on research (before and during a trip)
+2. Reduce the time users spend researching before and during a trip.

 07.-